anchpop/annotator-tots/tator2/README.rst

 To use:

-Start a development server: `python manage.py runserver`
+Start a development server: `python manage.py runserver`.

-Watch the frontend react files and automatically update when they change: `yarn start labelsquad`
+Watch the frontend react files and automatically update when they change: `yarn start labelsquad`.

-Make a production-ready build of the frontend: `yarn build labelsquad`
+Make a production-ready build of the frontend: `yarn build labelsquad`.

+Start the Node.js render server: `yarn render`.

 Setting Up Your Users